-Becton, Dickinson and Company BDX reported third-quarter fiscal 2019 earnings per share (EPS), which beat the Zacks Consensus Estimate.
+DaVita Inc. DVA reported second-quarter 2019 adjusted earnings per share (EPS) which beat the Zacks Consensus Estimate.
 (Read More)

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report